telefonicaid/fiware-glancesync/README.rst

 include a reference to a kernel image (*AKI*) and to a ramdisk image (*ARI*), but they are named by UUID.
 Therefore GlanceSync has to update this fields to reflect the UUIDs in that particular region.

+GlanceSync supports marking an image as obsolete, adding the suffix *_obsolete*.
+An obsolete image is not synchronisable, but it is managed in a special way: when an image is renamed, the change is propagated to the other regions.
+Also the visibility of the image is propagated (i.e. if the master image is marked as private, is made private in all the other regions).

+The idea of marking the obsoleted images, is allow the administrator of the regions to make a decision about them.
+These images are not part of set of mandatory images in a federation anymore, but perhaps are in use by their local users.

 About UUIDs and image names
 ---------------------------